 When ready to begin the development of a dissertation proposal, the participant will seek a Leadership faculty member to chair the dissertation committee.
 The dissertation chair is chosen based on his/her research competence and/or familiarity with the subject matter of the research and must be approved by the School of Graduate Studies.
 The participant and the chair will confer on the selection of at least two other faculty to serve on the dissertation committee.
 Such persons are chosen based on their research or subject matter competence and also must be approved by the School of Graduate Studies for membership on dissertation committees.
-All travel for non-resident dissertation committee members will be the responsibility of the participant.
-See the dissertation section for more details.
+All travel for non-resident dissertation section for more details.